-Ed Nissen is a Licensed Clinical Social Worker (LCSW) and therapist specializing in personality disorders as well as mood and anxiety disorders, men’s health, substance abuse disorders, and mental health.
+Ed Nissen is a Licensed Clinical Social Worker (LCSW) and therapist specializing in men’s mental health, especially in the context of relationships.
+He also treats personality disorders as well as mood and anxiety disorders, relationship issues, substance abuse disorders, and overall mental health.
 He focuses on providing treatment goals that are specific to each client, with evidence based behavioral therapy.

 He examines issues including depression, grief, anxiety, men’s health, substance abuse, aging, bullying, anger management, careers, relationship issues, LGBTQ issues, self-image, stress, and suicide, and conducts family therapy and multi-family therapy to enhance insight and improve support systems.
 His mission is to help clients define goals and create genuine pathways towards achieving each goal.